HAH! Democrats Called On To Return Campaign Contributions To Harvey Weinstein | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.

-It should also be noted that Weinstein also palled around with Hillary Clinton who has also had experience in the arena of sexual harassment claims.
+It should also be noted that Weinstein also palled around with Hillary Clinton, who has also had experience in the arena of sexual harassment claims.
 The producer has also made significant contributions to the Democratic National Committee, including throwing a fundraiser for then-Presidential candidate Hillary Clinton, where plates went for $33,000 each.
-This get-together was attended from Hollywood big-shots including Leonardo DiCaprio, Matthew Broderick, and Sarah Jessica Parker.
+This get-together was attended by Hollywood big-shots including Leonardo DiCaprio, Matthew Broderick and Sarah Jessica Parker.

 Why is it not a surprise that Clinton (who claims to be a feminist even though we all know differently) was supported by someone who took advantage of the women he worked with, presumably by using his position of power?
 Perhaps Weinstein simply reminded her so much of her own husband, Bill Clinton.
 Something about her is a total scumbag magnet.
 (Possibly the fact that she herself is a scumbag.)